Rare and Endangered Plants

-Rare and Endangered Plants Program
+Botany and Endangered Plants Program

-The Forestry Division has statutory responsibility for the State Endangered Plant Species List.
-Section 75-6-1 NMSA 1978 directs the Division to establish a program to promote conservation of listed endangered plant species, research, inventory, monitor, educate, maintain habitat of these species and further investigate all plant species in the state for the purpose of establishing a list of endangered plant species (NMAC).
-The Forestry Division gathers information relating to population abundance, distribution, habitat requirements, threats, limiting factors, and other biological and ecological data to determine the status of an endangered species, to develop conservation measures necessary for the species’ survival.
+The Forestry Division’s Endangered Plant Program has statutory responsibility for the State Endangered Plant Species List.
+Section 75-6-1 NMSA 1978 directs the Division to establish a program to promote conservation of state endangered plant species; conduct research, inventory, monitoring, and educational activities; ensure habitat for rare species; and investigate all plant species in the state for the purpose of establishing a list of endangered plant species.
+Botany staff work on a diverse array of conservation projects, including collaborative research and monitoring to inform management; collecting information on population abundance, distribution, habitat requirements, threats, limiting factors, and other biological and ecological data to determine the status of an endangered species to develop conservation measures necessary for species’ survival.
 The Endangered Plant Program is primarily federally funded through Section 6 of the Endangered Species Act for endangered plant research and management.
-Current and past project funding includes:
+Other federal grants help provide supplementary funding for additional work on rare species.

 - Status surveys and reports on sensitive, proposed, candidate and listed species